 This is a common objection for a lot of inside sales reps.

 When I first got into sales, I used to hear this objection all the time, and it was VERY frustrating.
 But I learned that the key to solving this objection is NOT having a snappy response – but rather to eliminate it from happening to begin with.

 Your current sales process (what you say, when you say it, why you say it, etc) is causing this sales objection to happen.

-There are three (3) primary spots during the sales call that this objection is normally brought up by the prospect.
+There are three (3) primary spots during the sales call where this objection is usually brought up by the prospect.